 Bees are an extremely important and fragile element of our ecosystem.
 At least one third of our food depends on honey bees for pollination and it is estimated that the economic value of honey bees in New Zealand is over $5 billion per annum.
 Bees also keep our gardens flowering and our kitchen cupboards rich in honey; we have a lot to thank them for.
 In return, the least we can do is make sure our gardens are as bee friendly as possible!

 Fill your garden with bee-friendly plants

-We sell seeds for a lot of these in store!
+You'll find bee friendly seeds or seedlings for a lot of these in your local Commonsense store.

 The basic idea is that you should be trying to make your garden attractive and functional for bees.
 To draw them in, plant flowers in the colours that bees are attracted to; yellow, blue, white and purple.
 Bees can’t see the colour red, so don’t bother trying to use red flowers to attract them to your garden.
 It’s also best to plant flowers that allow bees to access the pollen easily; so flowers that only have a single row of petals are best.
 As you can imagine, it’s much easier to harvest pollen from a daisy than from a carnation.

 The last thing to remember is to ensure that there’s something flowering in your garden all year round so there’s always something in your garden for the bees to visit.